jenncash29/Enova-Electronics-Store-Project/README.md

 McFly Electronics processed over 108,000 orders from 2019 to 2022, totaling approximately $28 million in sales with an average order value of $260.
 A significant portion of this growth is likely due to the surge in consumer spending during the COVID-19 pandemic.
 However, in 2022, sales performance declined by 46% compared to 2021.
 By analyzing the data in depth, we aim to uncover trends and identify strategies to mitigate losses and explore new opportunities for growth.

 Explore an interactive, Tableau sales dashboard [here](https://public.tableau.com/app/profile/jenncash29/viz/McFlyElectronicsSalesOverviewDashboard/Dashboard1).
+View my SQL queries used for deeper insights and data exploration [here](https://github.com/jenncash29/McFly-Electronics-Store-Project/blob/main/SQL%20queries.sql).

 ### About the Data